Gwakcy0/gwakcy0.github.io/_posts/2025-05-23-learning-to-search.md

 Strengths: posterior coverage, Bayesian model averaging, low‑data wins.
 Limitations: needs a decent reward LM; doesn’t add new knowledge; exploration in very long sequences; experiments $\le$ 6B params.

+---

 ## Fine-tuning with Chain-of-thought Reasoning
 Refer to <d-cite key="lobo2025impactfinetuningchainofthoughtreasoning"></d-cite>.
 Chain-of-thought fine-tuning can degrade the performance.
 > Prior research suggests that, despite generating reasoning steps before the final answer, LLMs may produce reasoning that don’t align with their internal decision-making processes, as these operate in different representational spaces (Tanneru et al., 2024; Agarwal et al., 2024; Rafailov et al., 2023).

 ## Chain-of-thought Reasoning Without Prompting
 Refer to <d-cite key="wang2024chainofthoughtreasoningprompting"></d-cite>.
-We can use chan-of-thought without prompting, but the performance is limited due to the combinatorial explosion of possible way of thinking.
+We can use chan-of-thought without prompting, but the performance is limited due to the combinatorial explosion of possible way of thinking.<d-footnote>This will become a hoverable footnote.</d-footnote>

 ---